klippa-app/go-pdfium/README.md

 * Render 1 or multiple pages into a Go `image.Image` using either DPI or pixel size
 * Get page size in either points or pixel size (when rendered in a specific DPI)

-## PDF renderer
+## pdfium

-This project uses the pdfium C++ library by Google (https://pdfium.googlesource.com/pdfium/)
+This project uses the pdfium C++ library by Google (https://pdfium.googlesource.com/pdfium/) to process the PDF documents.

 ## Multithreading